dbigman/RossmanPred/README.md

 ## Conda environment

-To set up the conda environment and dowload the requirements enter these commands:
+To set up the conda environment and download the requirements enter these commands:

 `conda create --name minicomp python=3.9.7`